jroulet/labrador/README.md

 lab-setup-rundir PARENTDIR
 lab-generate-data-htcondor RUNDIR --submit-arg accounting_group=ACCOUNTING_GROUP --submit
 ```
 > Note: this submits a `.dag` file that in turn orchestrates several `.sub` files.
-If you get a crash due to insufficient resources, you may adjust the requests in the corresponding `.sub` and resubmit the `.dag` with `condor_submit_dag DAGMAN_PATH`.
-There should be a `.rescue` file that keeps track of the successful jobs and skips them.
+If you get a crash due to insufficient resources, you may adjust the requests in the corresponding `.sub`, delete from the `.dag` those jobs that have already succeeded, and resubmit the `.dag` with `condor_submit_dag DAGMAN_PATH`.

 ### 2. Create and populate `RESCALERDIR` (uses GPU)
 ```bash